The “Pentecostal” and “Charismatic” Movement

 5. The Pentecostal Experience Lacks the New Testament Emphasis on Repentance, Faith, and Obedience.

-Even in the realm of subjective experience in the gospel, Pentecostalism fails to place the primary emphasis where the New Testament places it on repentance, faith and obedience.
+In the realm of subjective experience the true gospel of the Bible places the primary emphasis where the New Testament places it—on repentance, faith and obedience.
 Jesus commanded His disciples to preach repentance and faith.
 Paul preached "repentance toward God, and faith toward our Lord Jesus Christ."
 Acts 20: 21.
 Repentance means a godly sorrow for sin.
 The heart will never experience this unless it becomes sensible of its own moral defilement in the light of God's law.

 The majesty, holiness, and justice of God must be presented to the mind of the sinner until he sees something of how offensive and damning is his state of corruption and rebellion in the sight of Infinite Purity.
 When the sharp arrows of conviction pierce the soul and he becomes terrified with the thought of appearing before God in his sin, then the soul is ready to hear the good news of God's saving love in Jesus Christ.
 The message of the cross does not lessen the sense of sin, but deepens it, for in the light of the terrible suffering of the Savior, the sinner sees how grievous sin appears in God's sight.